 I joined the Clinical Psychology faculty at UNC-Chapel Hill in 2006.
-I am currently Professor and Associate Chair of Psychology, as well as Director of the UNC Anxiety and Stress Disorders Clinic.
+I am currently Professor and Associate Chair of Psychology and Neuroscience, as well as Director of the UNC Anxiety Clinic.
 My previous positions include Associate Professor at the Mayo Clinic and Mayo School of Medicine, and Instructor at the University of Pennsylvania.

 - B.A.
 In Psychology (1991) – Muhlenberg College, Allentown, PA